Disadvantages of electric scooters (what you need to know before buying)

 Batteries wear out as they get older and may require replacement

-Electric scooters affected: all models
+Electric scooters affected: all models.

-Poor battery quality is one of the most common electric scooter problems, and the most common reason for complaints by scooter owners.
+Poor battery quality is one of the most common electric scooter problems and the most common reason for complaints by scooter owners.

-The solution is getting a new battery for your scooter.
 On average, you will probably see your battery last between 2 or 3 years, or between 300 and 500 charge cycles, and will cost somewhere around a quarter of the original price of the scooter.
-Check out the guide on electric scooter batteries to learn what you can do to take better care of your battery.

 Possible breakdowns and short lifespan for some budget models

-Electric scooters affected: ultra-budget models (around 20% of all models)
+Electric scooters affected: ultra-budget models (around 20% of all models).

-But most scooters coming from the trusted brands will typically last at least a few years without serious defects.
+But most scooters coming from trusted brands will typically last at least a few years without serious defects.

 Some electric scooters have very short warranty periods

-Electric scooters affected: a handful of budget models
+Electric scooters affected: a handful of budget models.

 The majority of scooters will have pretty fair warranty periods included in their prices (either 1 or 2 years), and extending the original warranty is often a good deal at an acceptable price.